soufiane-amt/webserv/README1.md

 it contains a plain text, html page , image, or any binary file and any format support of MEMI supported by the user-agent(browser)

+http different versions:

+HTTP/1.0:

+Connection: In HTTP/1.0, a separate connection is established for each request-response cycle.
+After the response is received, the connection is closed.

+Persistent Connections: HTTP/1.0 does not have built-in support for persistent connections.
+This means that for each request, a new connection must be established, which can result in increased latency.
+Request Pipelining: HTTP/1.0 does not support request pipelining.
+This means that the client has to wait for the response of one request before sending the next request.

+Caching: Caching mechanisms in HTTP/1.0 are limited compared to later versions.
+It primarily relies on the "If-Modified-Since" header to determine if a resource has been modified since it was last requested.

+HTTP/1.1:

+Connection: HTTP/1.1 introduced persistent connections, allowing multiple requests to be sent over the same connection.
+This reduces the overhead of establishing new connections for each request.

+Request Pipelining: HTTP/1.1 supports request pipelining, which means multiple requests can be sent without waiting for the response of each individual request.
+This helps in reducing latency and improving performance.

+Chunked Transfer Encoding: HTTP/1.1 introduced the chunked transfer encoding mechanism, which allows the server to send data in chunks instead of sending the entire response at once.
+This enables better streaming and dynamic content delivery.

+Host Header: HTTP/1.1 added the Host header, which allows multiple domains to be hosted on the same IP address, improving server efficiency.
+Caching: HTTP/1.1 enhanced caching mechanisms by introducing cache control headers, such as "Cache-Control" and "ETag", providing more granular control over caching behavior.

+HTTP/2:

+Connection: HTTP/2 uses a binary framing layer that allows multiplexing of multiple requests and responses over a single connection.
+This eliminates the need for multiple connections and reduces latency.
+Request Prioritization: HTTP/2 introduces request and response prioritization.
+It allows the client to assign priorities to different requests, ensuring that critical resources are delivered faster.
+Server Push: HTTP/2 enables server push, where the server can proactively send resources to the client before they are requested.
+This can significantly improve page load times.
+Header Compression: HTTP/2 introduces header compression, which reduces the overhead of header information, resulting in improved performance.
+Stream Dependencies: HTTP/2 allows streams to depend on each other, enabling more efficient handling of dependencies between different resources.
+Security: While HTTPS is optional in HTTP/1.x, HTTP/2 mandates the use of encryption over TLS (Transport Layer Security).
+HTTP/2 is designed to be more efficient, faster, and better suited for modern web applications.
+Its features, such as multiplexing, prioritization, and server push, make it ideal for delivering complex web pages and reducing latency.
+However, it's important to note that HTTP/1.1 is still widely used, and the adoption of HTTP/2 depends on server and client support.

+HTTP Messages: